Suspected Gunman, 7 Others Charged in Shooting New Jersey Trooper, Earlier Home Invasion

 The trooper returned fire as the gunman and others fled, investigators said.

-Hershey underwent surgery Sunday morning at Cooper University Hospital and remained hospitalized in stable condition Tuesday.
-At Monday's daily coronavirus briefing, Callahan said he spoke to the trooper and the trooper is "doing well."
+Hershey underwent surgery Sunday morning at Cooper University Hospital and remained hospitalized and stable Tuesday.

 A woman in the caravan, who has not been charged was struck in the leg and treated at a hospital and released, authorities said.